QiuYukang/5G-LENA/doc/source/nr-module-v1.rst

 Introduction
 ------------
-3rd Generation Partnership Project (3GPP) is devoting significant efforts to define the fifth generation (5G) New Radio (NR) access technology [TR38912]_, which is expected to be extremely flexible from its physical layer definition and up to the architecture, in order to be able to work in a wide range of bands and address many different use cases.
+3rd Generation Partnership Project (3GPP) has devoted significant efforts to standardize the fifth generation (5G) New Radio (NR) access technology [TR38912]_, which is designed to be extremely flexible from its physical layer definition and up to the architecture, in order to be able to work in a wide range of frequency bands and address many different use cases and deployment options.

-Since the standardization of NR access technology is currently under development, a network simulator that is capable of simulating emerging NR features is of great interest for both, scientific and industrial communities.
+As the NR specification is developed and evolves, a network simulator that is capable of simulating emerging NR features is of great interest for both, scientific and industrial communities.
 In recent years a lot effort has been done by New York University (NYU) Wireless and University of Padova to develop a simulator